jeffrey-vlokhoven/leaf-classification-cnn/ANALYSIS.md

   <img src="images/plot_misclassification_pie_efficient_aug.png" alt="Pie Chart" style="height: 600px; width: auto;" />
   <img src="images/tabular/PieChart3_aug.png" alt="Tabular" style="height: 600px; width: auto;" />
 </p>

+In this case it would be classes 12, 5 and 10, we obtain 49.9% of all misclassifications, which would improve our accuracy to 0.854, or 85.37%, when all of these misclassifications are predicted correctly.
+This would be an increase in model performance of 14.57%.

 ## Most dangerous class for user-oritented model